wilsonmar/wilsonmar.github.io/_posts/2021-07-01-water-conservation.md

 {% include l18n.html %}
 {% include _toc.html %}

+{% include whatever.html %}

-As of September 1, 2021, Lake Mead in California (the largest man-made lake in the US) is reduced to 37% of capacity.
-And there are 120 F temparatures in Washington and Canada.
+As of September 1, 2021, Lake Mead in California (the largest man-made lake in the US) is at 37% of its capacity.
+And there are record-setting 120 F temparatures in Washington and Canada.

 At my spread in Montana, the well and spring is producing less water than before.